Mavis-H/onemillion_replica/README.md

 	- is_dev = True: activate log; False: deactivate
 - consts.py: important value
 - test.py: insert large amount of test records
+- PTB is stored in cache because the state only last at most 15mins(time limit can be modified).
+PTB will be refreshed if server down (we assume the server will keep running).